keithalewis/math/um1.md

 ... this culminated in ... delbaen schachermeyer

-as inscrutable as it is unpracticable.

 We provide a model that extends [@Ros1978] without involving the Hahn-Banach theorem.
 It also does not involve probability measures, Brownian motion, the Ito formula, or partial differential equations.
 As Ross observed, the Fundamental Theorem of Asset Pricing involves only geometry, not probability.
 The Unified Model can be used for any collection